Random fixed points, systemic risk and resilience of heterogeneous financial network: Another Graphical Model

 In the previous section, we discussed a random graphical model with large number of interacting nodes.
 In this section, we extend the methodology to an alternate model.
 One can extend the results to many such variants in a similar way.

 Both the graphical models, are important on their own.
+The first model is relevant when say the resources are shared equally across all the connected neighbours of the entire network (see \eqref{Eqn_Weights 1}, where the weights are divided by $ \sum_{i' \in \mathcal{G}_1 \cup \mathcal{G}_2} I_{j, i'} $).
 In the first model, the resources are shared equally across the entire network.
 In contrast, in this section, the resources are shared equally only within the group after allocating dedicated fractions ($\{\lambda_m\}$) to each group.
 We again have convergence of the random fixed point equations in almost sure sense (like in Theorems \ref{Thm_MainGen 1}-\ref{Thm_onsetD} and Corollary \ref{Cor_Three dimensional approximation}), as the number of nodes increases to infinity.
 The graphical model of this section is used to study the financial network-based application in the next section.

 As before, we have two groups and a big $b$-node.
 We begin by providing the details of the random weights between various nodes in the following: